unovue/radix-vue/docs/content/components/alert-dialog.md

 Contains all the parts of an alert dialog.

-<PropsTable :data="[{
+<PropsTable
+  :data="[
+    {
       name: 'defaultOpen',
       type: 'boolean',
       description: 'The open state of the dialog when it is initially rendered.
 Use when you do not need to control its open state.', },
     {
       name: 'open',
       type: 'boolean',
       description: 'The controlled open state of the dialog.
-Must be binded with `v-model`.', }]" />
+Can be binded with `v-model`.', }
+  ]"
+/>

+<EmitsTable
+  :data="[
+    {
+      name: '@update:open',
+      type: '(open: boolean) => void',
+      description: 'Event handler called when the open state of the alert dialog changes.'
+    },
+  ]"
+/>

 ### Trigger